Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-butternut squash and chickpea soup in a white bowl with a spoon
+Curry butternut squash chickpea soup in a bowl with a spoon.

 5 from 2 reviews